 Where does it go wrong?

-The biggest loss items are often:
+The biggest loss items often include:

 - Underestimated cutting loss: whole fish has 40-50% loss, not 20%

-- Over-portioning: chef gives more than calculated
+- Over-portioning: chef serves more than calculated

 - Poor storage: products spoil faster